-Probability of dying before age 5 (or under-5 mortality rate), for the world and major areas, 1970-2015
+Figure 9 Probability of dying before age 5 (or under-five mortality rate), for the world and major areas, 1970-2015

-- 22. Recent declines in child mortality reflect primarily improved survival between the ages of 1 and 4.
+22. Recent declines in child mortality primarily reflect improved survival between ages one and four.
 Reducing mortality among infants, especially newborns, has proved a greater challenge.
-Consequently, the share of neonatal deaths (first month of life) among all under-five deaths grew from 37 per cent in 1990 to 44 per cent in 2012.5 Neonatal causes of death-such as preterm birth, intrapartum complications and neonatal infections-must be addressed in order to achieve further reductions in child mortality.
-This will require investing in health system infrastructure, as well as ensuring women's access to nutrition and high-quality antenatal and delivery care.
-In countries experiencing high levels of under-five mortality rates, current trends towards lower fertility, increased urbanization and rising levels of education among women and girls are likely to contribute to continued reductions in the probability of dying in the first five years of life. - 23.
-Adolescence and youth are often considered the healthiest stages of life, but they are also critical periods during which young people are faced with a unique set of threats to their health and survival.
-Young people tend to be particularly vulnerable to sexually transmitted infections, mental health disorders, and injuries such as those related to traffic accidents or violence.
-In addition, adolescents and youth are confronted with decisions that can have important implications for their future risks of morbidity and mortality.
-Many of the important risk behaviours that lead to conditions such as HIV/AIDS or non-communicable diseases later in life, such as unprotected sexual activity, tobacco use, poor nutrition, physical inactivity and excessive consumption of alcohol, tend to become established in adolescence and young adulthood.
-Gender differentials and cultural factors play important roles in shaping these risks.
+Consequently, the share of neonatal deaths (first month of life) among all under-five deaths has grown from 37 per cent in 1990 to 44 per cent in 2012.
+Neonatal causes of death - such as preterm birth, intrapartum complications and neonatal infections - must be addressed in order to achieve further reductions in child mortality.
+This will require investing in health system infrastructure, as well as ensuring women's access to nutrition, high-quality antenatal care and delivery care.
+In countries experiencing high levels of under-five mortality rates, current trends towards lower fertility, increased urbanization and rising levels of education among women and girls are likely to contribute to continued reductions in the probability of dying in the first five years of life.